-In the present study, major cotton growing district of Karnataka viz., Dharwad district was selected.
-In order to study the growth, trend and forecasting by using ARIMA model of cotton, secondary data pertaining to the area, production and productivity of cotton crop for the period of 46 years (from 1970-71 to 2015-16) was obtained from the Directorate of Economics and Statistics, Bengaluru.
+In the present study, major cotton growing districts of Karantaka viz., Dharwad, Ballari and Raichur were selected.

+In order to fit theforecasting models for production of cotton crop, secondary data pertaining to the area, production and productivity of cotton crop for the period of 46 years (from 1970-71 to 2015-16) was obtained from the Directorate of Economics and Statistics, Bengaluru.